irinabov/docker-qpid-dispatch-router/README.md

 # docker-qpid-dispatch

-Docker image for Apache Qpid Dispatch router.
+Docker image for Apache Qpid Dispatch router based on fedora:latest image.
-The image is based on Fedora 26.
-Apache Proton version is 0.17.0 and Apache Dispatch version is 0.8.0.
-The router is started with a config file ${QPID_CONFIG_DIR}/${QPID_CONFIG_FILE} (defaults to /etc/qpid-dispatch/qdrouterd.conf).
 Customize container execution using your own version of a config file.

 ## Building images